harvardinformatics/micro-course/intro_to_bioinformatics/awk_intro_student.md

 `awk 'END{print NR/4}' data/Falb_COL2.1.fastq`

-**Note**: this is technically safer than the command we looked at earlier using grep, as yo don't have to worry about accidentally counting the quality line.
+**Note**: this is technically safer than the command we looked at earlier using grep, as you don't have to worry about accidentally counting the quality line.

 - Only print annotations on a specific scaffold (chr1) that fall between 1Mb and 2Mb: